coccoinomane/song/README.md

 To compile and make a test run of SONG, execute the following commands from your terminal:

     make song
-    ./song ini/quick_intrinsic.ini ini/quick_intrinsic.pre
+    ./song ini/intrinsic.ini pre/quick_song_run.pre

 The first command compiles the code using the instructions contained in the file `makefile`.
 This can be customised to match the configuration of your system.
-The main variables are the location of the C compiler (gcc by default) and of the OpenMP library (if you want parallelisation); SONG does not rely on any other external library.
+The main variables are the location of the C compiler (gcc by default, the only compiler SONG has been tested on) and of the OpenMP library (if you want parallelisation); SONG does not rely on any other external library.

-The second command executes a test run of SONG using the input files `quick_intrinsic.ini` and `quick_intrinsic.pre`.
+The second command executes a test run of SONG using the input files `ini/intrinsic.ini` and `pre/quick_song_run.pre`.
 These are text-only files with a list of "key = value" settings; SONG will read their content and set its internal parameters accordingly.

+To make a SONG run that will produce an actual physical result, try with

+    ./song ini/intrinsic.ini pre/sn_pol_10percent_lmax2000.pre

+SONG will output to file and to screen the Fisher matrix and signal-to-noise of the intrinsic bispectrum, with a moderate angular resolution, and a precision of about 10% for both temperature and polarisation; the calculation will take about 40 minutes on an 8-core machine.

 Feel free to experiment with the parameter files!
-For a guide on what each parameter does, please refer to the commented file `params_explanatory.ini`.
-Use this file as a template for creating your custom input files!
+For example, you can remove from `ini/intrinsic.ini` the E-polarisation to make SONG run much faster.
+For a guide on what each parameter does, please refer to the (not yet) documented file `explanatory.ini` or to the (yet) documented `ini/intrinsic.ini`.
+Use these files as templates for creating your custom input files!

 ## PARALLEL COMPUTING